 A bug found and fixed during the early stages can save a lot of money.
 When coding, a bug requires very little effort to be fixed, during system testing, it may delay delivery.
 But here’s the problem: during project release, it may cause catastrophic consequences from a nuisance to a system failure.

-Now go make friends with your QA team and make sure you keep creating high-quality projects.
+Now you know, go make friends with your QA team and make sure you keep creating high-quality projects.